HunterXProgrammer/Tasker-MdtestV5/README.md

           - This flag also enables receiving media message types such as:- images, videos, audio, documents, contacts, status, location previews.
-          - Meida saved to whatsmeow5/mdtest/media
+          - Media saved to whatsmeow5/mdtest/media
           - Note:- To be used in conjuction with "--mode <value>" Will only be effective if "<value>" is "both"

     --mode <value>
           Select mode: none, both or send